itsraghz/springboot-quote-mgnt-system/src/main/resources/quotes.md

 * Challenge yourself to control how you respond to what's happening.
 That's where your power is. #Motivation #Challenge
 * Life Will show you different shades at different times.
 Each shade will give you different experiences, make sure you learn from all of them. #Life #Motivation #Reality
 * At times, Life will be better when you don't care about what other people think. #Motivation #Advice
+* “If you really believe in what you're doing, work hard, take nothing personally and if something blocks one route, find another.
+Never give up.” - Laurie Notaro. #Motivation #Success #Determination
+* When you don't react, you win.
+Stay in control, do not give them what they are looking for. #Motivation #Reaction #Advice #Challenges #Relationship
+* Some goodbyes are good for your mental health. #Motivation #Peace #Life #Advice #Relationship
+* “One of the greatest discoveries a person makes is to find they can do what they were afraid they couldn't do.” - Henry Ford #Motivation #Courage #Success
+* Listen more closely to what people *do* than what they _say_! #Motivation #People #Relationship
+* Patient: "Doctor, I get heartburn every time I eat birthday cake."
+Doctor: "Next time, take off the candles." 🤣 #funny #Joke #DoctorJokes
+* Your mind can be your best friend if it is under your reins and your worst enemy if you are under its reins! #Motivation #Self #Mind
+* Don't spend more than what you make. #Advice #Life
+* Keep yourself simple and approachable.
+Remain real and honest.
+The whole world will love you. #Advice #Life
+* Be thankful for the wrong relationships.They teach you, change you, strengthen you and prepare you for the right one. #Relationship #Motivation
+* Everything is valuable only in 2 situations by.
+First, Before getting it.
+Second, After losing it.
+In between we don't realise the value of anything. #Motivation #Advice #Life #Reality
+* The easiest thing to be in the world is you.
+The most difficult thing to be is what other people want you to be.
+Don't let them put you in that position. #Motivation #Self #Challenges
+* Why do programmers prefer using dark mode?
+Because the light attracts too many bugs! 🤣 #funny #Joke
+* If you change the way you look at things, the things you look at change. #Change #Motivation #Perception #Advice
+* You reap what you sow, No matter how long it takes.
+Everything you do gets returned to you!! #Life #Advice #Motivation #Karma
+* “Enjoy the little things, for one day you may look back and realize they were the big ones.” - Robert Breault #Life #Motivation #Advice
+* Never change your Originality for the Sake of others.
+Because no one can Play your role better than you.
+So be Yourself.
+You are the Best! #Self #Motivation #Advice
+* Don't start your day with the broken pieces of yesterday.
+Every day is a fresh start.
+Each day is a new beginning.
+Every morning we wake up on the first day of our new life. #Motivation #Daily
+* Inspiration is a gift.
+Don't reject it. #Inspiration
+* Why can't you trust an atom?
+Because they make up everything! 🤣 #funny
+* We perform our best when we are having fun and feeling good about ourselves.” - Matt Mochary #Motivation
+* It is true that every effort is not converted into SUCCESS.
+But it is equally true that success does not come without EFFORT! #Success #Motivation
+* Your future holds endless possibilities, no matter what happened in the past.
+Stay hopeful and keep moving forward. #Motivation #future
+* Experience tells you what to do, Confidence allows you to do it. #Experience #Motivation #Confidence
+* Being Positive doesn't mean that you don't have any negative thoughts.
+It just means that you don't let those thoughts control you. #positivity #Life #Motivation
+* Client: “How much do you charge for legal advice?”.
+Lawyer: “$500 for three questions.”.
+Client: “That’s quite expensive, isn’t it?”.
+Lawyer: “Yes, it is.
+What’s your third question?” 🤣 #funny #lawyerjokes
+* You may not have control over what happens every day.
+But you can decide which mindset you bring to a new day. #Motivation #Optimism #Positivity
+* To smile without a condition, To talk without an intention, To give without a reason, and to care without a an expectation is the beauty of any good relation. #Motivation #Relationship
+* Stay where your Presence is valued and your Absence Is missed! #Motivation #Self #Advice #Relationship
+* Forgive everyone no matter what, But always remember the lessons you learned with them. #Motivation #Peace #Forgiveness #Relationship
+* Your success is found in your daily routine! #Success #Motivation #Habit
+* Why did the scarecrow win an award?
+Because he was outstanding in his field!🤣 #funny
+* The question is not how much we have or how much we don’t have.
+The question is, whatever we do have, what are we using it for. #Motivation #Life
+* Peaceful mind leads to great results. #Motivation #Peace #Success #Advice
+* Silence is the best answer to someone who doesn’t value your words. #Silence #Self #Values
+* Every struggle in your life has shaped you into the person you are today.
+Be thankful for the hard times, they can only make you stronger. #Life #Gratitude
+* Change may not always bring growth, but there is no growth without change.” - Roy T. Benne #Growth #Change #Motivation
+* “Nothing is so fatiguing as the eternal hanging on of an uncompleted task.” - William James #Motivation #Determination
+* Why did the math book look sad?
+Because it had too many problems. 🤣 #Funny
+* “Let go of the thoughts that don't make you strong.” #Motivation #Strength #Self #Advice

 ## yet to be used
 * "Friendship is born at that moment when one person says to another, 'What!
 You too?
 I thought I was the only one.'" - C.S.
 Lewis